A common question many people that are wanting to end their marriage might ask their attorney is, “How long is my uncontested divorce going to take?”

 Steps it Takes in Getting an Uncontested Divorce

-The primary step in getting divorced is for the individual wanting the marriage to end file a Summons to the court.
-The Summons needs to be served to the other spouse also, known as the defendant.
-When the defendant is accepting of service for the Summons and then an Affidavit is signed, then the divorce documents are filed with the court right away.
-The defendant has twenty days to respond, and if they do not, the plaintiff is able to file the divorce documents with the court.
-The defendant in addition, has the option of signing the documents in the presence of a notary public showing that they have no plan of contesting the divorce.
-The plaintiff additionally signs the documents in that case, and they’re filed within the court.
+The first step in divorce is filing a Summons with the court by the party wishing to end the marriage.
+The Summons must also be served to the other spouse, known as the defendant.
+If the defendant willingly accepts service and signs an Affidavit, the divorce documents are promptly filed with the court.
+The defendant has twenty days to respond, and failing to do so allows the plaintiff to proceed with filing.
+Alternatively, the defendant can sign the documents in the presence of a notary public, indicating no intent to contest the divorce.
+In this case, the plaintiff also signs the documents, and they are filed with the court.

 Filing Divorce Papers with the Court